Choem/development-tooling-setup/README.md

  - port 9080 (HTTP)
  - port 9443 (HTTPS)

-Although these are the scripts for starting up a local cluster, below all the scripts are listed.
+All the scripts that can be used are listed below and located in the /scripts/ folder.

 |  Script                               |  Description  |
 |---------------------------------------|---------------|